 You must apply before you import your goods or make any import declarations, as decisions cannot be made retrospectively.

-To apply, you will need:
+To apply, you will need the following:

 When you apply, you will also need to give us supporting documents relevant to the goods being imported, such as: